-- 10.1 A copy of these rules concerning the public's rights to attend meetings and to inspect and copy documents will normally be kept at and available to the public at the Council's offices and on its website. - 10.2 The Council will make available copies of the following for six years after a meeting: - (a) the minutes of the meeting or record of decision taken, together with reasons, for all meetings of the Council bodies, excluding any part of the minutes of proceedings when the meeting was not open to the public or which disclosed exempt or confidential information - (b) a summary of any proceedings not open to the public where the minutes open to inspection would not provide a reasonably fair and coherent record - (c) the agenda of the meeting; and - (d) reports relating to items when the meeting was open to the public. - 10.3 Where legislation allows, the Council may levy a charge if a copy of any documentation is requested. - 10.4 Nothing contained within these rules or elsewhere in Constitution requires the production of any document that in the opinion of a relevant person (as identified in the Access Regulations) would contain confidential information or give rise to the disclosure of exempt information.
+- 10.1 A copy of these rules concerning the public's rights to attend meetings and to inspect and copy documents will normally be kept at and available to the public at the Council's offices and on its website only for meetings between 12 May 2020 and 7 May 2021. - 10.2 The Council will make available copies of the following for six years after a meeting: - (a) the minutes of the meeting or record of decision taken, together with reasons, for all meetings of the Council bodies, excluding any part of the minutes of proceedings when the meeting was not open to the public or which disclosed exempt or confidential information - (b) a summary of any proceedings not open to the public where the minutes open to inspection would not provide a reasonably fair and coherent record - (c) the agenda of the meeting; and - (e) reports relating to items when the meeting was open to the public. - 10.3 Where legislation allows, the Council may levy a charge if a copy of any documentation is requested.
+Copies of documents requested between 12 May 2020 and 7 May 2021 shall be provided electronically. - 10.4 Nothing contained within these rules or elsewhere in Constitution requires the production of any document that in the opinion of a relevant person (as identified in the Access Regulations) would contain confidential information or give rise to the disclosure of exempt information.